Last updated: 20 11 2020

 If you are over 18 years old and are seeking asylum in Sweden you are entitled to emergency dental care.
 Asylum-seeking children and young people under 18 are entitled to free dental care just like other children and young people who live in Sweden.

 Sweden has both public and private dental care.
-Public dental care is run by county councils or regions, and is known as Folktandvården (the national dental health service).
+Public dental care is run by the regions and is known as Folktandvården (the Public Dental Service).
 You have to contact Folktandvården if you have a dental health emergency and need to see a dentist.

 The 1177 Vårdguiden website has contact information and opening times for dentists' surgeries throughout Sweden.